Skip to content

 To interact with Monk:

-3. Express your intent in plain English
+3. Express your intent in plain English as prompts

 Basic Usage